segmentio/segment-docs/src/connections/destinations/catalog/actions-facebook-custom-audiences/index.md

 ## Getting started

 ### Prerequisites
 - A Reverse ETL source already set up.
 If you don't yet have a Reverse ETL source, follow the instructions in Segment's [Reverse ETL documentation](/docs/connections/reverse-etl/#getting-started).
-Segment recommends setting your External ID as your primary key for your Reverse ETL model, as you'll need an External ID to remove users from your custom audiences.
+Segment recommends setting an [External ID](#destination-settings) as the primary key for your Reverse ETL model, as you'll need an External ID to remove users from your custom audiences.
 - A Facebook Custom Audiences account with the following permissions:
   -